-Any individual may anonymously register a complaint by visiting, writing, or calling the Supervisor's Office at 225-2000 or by visiting our Call Center to report an issue.
+Any individual may anonymously register a complaint by visiting, writing, or calling Code Compliance at 723-2354 or by visiting our Call Center to report an issue.
 It is not necessary to provide identification.
 A Technical Services Department representative will conduct an on-site evaluation of the area in question to determine what action is warranted.

 Areas Covered by the Property Maintenance Law